bcmi-labs/Esp-Link/README.md

   servers will inject these names into the local DNS cache so you can use URLs like `hostname.local`.
-- someday, esp-link will inject the hostname into mDNS (multicast DNS, bonjour, etc...) so URLs of the form `hostname.local` work for everyone (as of v2.1.beta5 mDNS is disabled due to reliability issues with it)
+- someday, esp-link will inject the hostname into mDNS (multicast DNS, bonjour, etc...) so URLs of the form `hostname.local` work for everyone.

-You can also enter a description of up to 128 characters on the home page (bottom right).
-This allows you to leave a memo for yourself, such as "installed in basement to control the heating system".
-This descritpion is not used anywhere else.

 Troubleshooting
 ---------------